Hybrid deep learning and iterative methods for accelerated solutions of viscous incompressible flow: Methodology

 The convergence performance of a line-search method is fundamentally determined by the quality of the selected line-search directions.
 Theoretically, if the line-search direction aligned exactly with the current iteration error $e_{k}=\delta p^{true}- \delta p_k$, the line-search method would converge to the exact solution in a single iteration.
 However, this theoretical scenario is practically unattainable since $e_{k}$ is unknown.
 Recognizing this fundamental limitation, we propose to utilize a deep neural network, namely DeepONet, to predict an error $e_{k}^{NN}$ as a line-search direction at each iteration.
 By combining $e_{k}^{NN}$ with the optimal step length given in Eq.~(\ref{alpha_lineResearch}), this strategy will prove to achieve rapid convergence within a few number of iterations.
 We denote this novel methodology as Deep learning Line-Search Method~(DLSM) for later reference.
 More specifically, Eq.~(\ref{discretLinearEquation}) is transformed into the residual form at each iteration as

-DLSM employs a deep neural network to provide the mapping between the $r_{k}$ and $e_{k}$, with the algorithmic implementation formally described in Algorithm 1.\footnote{Note that the DCDM of Kaneda et al.~\cite{kaneda2023DCDM} represents a special case of DLSM, where the line-search directions are made additionally $M$-orthogonal by a GS process.
-We shall demonstrate in Section~\ref{OsCylinder} that the GS orthogonalizaiton is unnecessary, as a properly trained neural network already suggests effective line-search directions.}
+DLSM employs a deep neural network to provide the mapping between the $r_{k}$ and $e_{k}$, with the algorithmic implementation formally described in Algorithm 1.
+The DCDM of Kaneda et al.~\cite{kaneda2023DCDM} represents another example of a line-search method, where the line-search directions are made additionally $M$-orthogonal by a GS process.
+In the present work, both DLSM and DCDM employ identical neural network architecture, training dataset and training methodology.
+We shall demonstrate in Section~\ref{OsCylinder} that the GS orthogonalization is unnecessary, as a properly trained neural network already suggests effective line-search directions.

 Due to the inherent limitations of neural networks in capturing high-frequency features~\cite{rahaman2019spectral}, DLSM is potentially incompetent to eliminate high-frequency errors, thus adversely affect the convergence performance as will be demonstrated in Sections~\ref{128Inter} and~\ref{OsCylinder}.
 Inspired by the work of Zhang et al.~\cite{zhang2024blending}, we propose HyDEA, a hybrid strategy that combines DLSM with iterative methods: the DLSM providing a superior global large-scale line-search directions, while iterative methods resolving small-scale errors.
 Specifically, we focus on employing CG-type methods as representative iterative methods in the HyDEA framework and meanwhile the performance of standalone CG-type methods shall be considered as the baseline for comparisons.